 Extend your configuration

-For convenience, you can also include steps to download Dynatrace OneAgent in your configuration.
+For convenience, you can also include steps to download OneAgent in your configuration.

-Look at the following Linux configurations example carefully before creating your own scripts.
+Inspect the following Linux configuration example carefully before creating your own scripts.
+The Amazon interpreter is sensitive to syntax errors.
 Take care in formatting and escaping special characters.
-The Amazon interpreter is sensitive to syntax errors.